wln20/wln20.github.io/_pages/about.md

 + [09/2023~01/2024] Bytedance Data-TnS, Algorithm Intern. <a href='https://www.bytedance.com/'>[Website]</a>
 + [02/2024~06/2024] Infinigence AI, Algorithm Research Intern. <a href='https://www.infini-ai.com/'>[Website]</a>

-I’m actively looking for internship opportunities in the field of LLMs, multimodal models, and any other AI-related fields！
+I’m actively looking for intern opportunities in the field of LLMs, multimodal models, and any other AI-related fields!

+(Prospective: 2025 summer, full-time, remote or on-site.
+Positions in China or the United States are both applicable to me!)

 📝 Publications
 ------